Governance Over Volume: The Agent Category Grows Up

 What Other Businesses Can Learn

 The Banking Dive framing reads as a banking story but the operator lesson generalises down-market.
 Any mid-market firm running more than a handful of agents in production is on the same arc, just earlier in it.
+It is the same volume-to-quality inversion playing out in content, where Information Gain has replaced page count as the ranking lever and shipping more does nothing if none of it is original.
 Five takeaways for the operator who is reading their own renewal cycle.

 Success will not be defined by how many agents are deployed but by how well they are governed.